salihanmridha/ip-management/README.md

 - Clone the repository (`https://github.com/salihanmridha/ip-management.git`) in your project directory.
 - Navigate by your command prompt to the project directory where docker-compose.yml file exist.
 - RUN `docker-compose build && docker-compose up -d` command.
+- RUN `docker-compose exec backend cp .env.example .env` OR `docker exec ip-management-backend cp .env.example .env`
+- RUN `docker-compose exec backend composer install` OR `docker exec ip-management-backend composer install`
+- RUN `docker-compose exec backend php artisan key:generate` OR `docker exec ip-management-backend php artisan key:generate`
+- RUN `docker-compose exec backend php artisan migrate --seed` OR `docker exec ip-management-backend php artisan migrate --seed`
-- This command will create the containers and install the project and run all necessary commands like: composer install, migration, seeder, npm install, npm start etc.
+- These commands will create the containers and install the project and run all necessary commands like: composer install, migration, seeder, npm install, npm start etc.
 - If you want to run the applications in different port then please update docker-compose.yml, backend/Dockerfile, frontend/Dockerfile, nginx/default.conf files accordingly.
 And you might also needed to update .env file if your application running domain is not http://localhost
 - Now Ready to go.
 Go to browser and run the application with http://localhost:3000
 - And if you want to run the api, you should go with http://localhost/api